joecannatti/soji/README.md

 ### Setup your prompt

-Soji is design to interact with you primarily through through command prompt (as pictured above).
+Soji is design to interact with you primarily through your command prompt (as pictured above).

 The standard prompt setup is built into soji.
 You just need to add to you `.bashrc` or `.bash_profile`